Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 result = execute(qprog_qpe).result_value()

-Plotting the resulting histogram we see two phase values with high probability (however, both corresponds to the same amplitude).
+Upon plotting the resulting histogram, we see two phase values with high probability (however, both correspond to the same amplitude).
 Note that phase_reg

 is already coded as fixed QNum in the range [0,1].